ChrisBuilds/terminaltexteffects/README.md

 * Use ```<effect> -h``` to view options for a specific effect, such as color or movement direction.
   * Ex: ```tte decrypt -h```

+For more information, view the [Application Usage Guide](https://chrisbuilds.github.io/terminaltexteffects/appguide/).

 ### Library

 All effects are iterators which return a string representing the current frame.
 Basic usage is as simple as importing the effect, instantiating it with the input text, and iterating over the effect.